huagong2020/NBA_RAPM/data/schedule/schedule.md

-# nba regular season schedule data from 1997 to 2024 with betting odds data from 2008 to 2022.
+# nba regular season schedule data from 1997 to 2024 with betting odds data added from 2008 to 2022.

 **Close**: points spread from the betting market.